peterlefanulumsdaine/general-type-theories/README.md

 None of the formalisation should be considered stable.

+## How to use this formalisation

+- Install [the HoTT library](https://github.com/HoTT/HoTT) according to its instructions
+- Invoke `make` from the base directory of this repository

 # Detailed overview

 Note: the following overview is currently somewhat out of date.